mactrem/com-tiles/packages/spec/README.md

   - Layout IndexRecord
     - Offset -> size specified in the metadata document -> defaults to uint32 > 2 bytes for relative offset
     - TileSize -> unit32 or 3 bytes (16 MB)?
-- Data
-  - Raster or vector tile Blobs
-  - The content is specified in the MetadataBuilder ``tileFormat`` property
-  - The Data are ordered in a space filling curve as specified in the metatdata ``dataOrdering`` property.
-By ordering the data in a space filling curve. the get requests can be batched to minimize http rang request in addition to minimize cache misses and page fault on the OS side in the cloud
-  - Reduce number of range request and therefore reduce the coast by batching tile request e.g. instead of 32 only 4 are needed when use row-major order for the data

 ## Concepts